dmpop/sonnenhut/README.rst

 -  Geographical coordinates and time zone of the specified city
 -  Random Unsplash photo of the specified city
 -  Golden hour start and duration
--  Brief weather summary
+-  Weather forecast
--  Current temperature, wind speed, precipitation probability, and visibility
+-  Current temperature, wind speed, and precipitation probability

 The app also shows notes from the accompanying *sonnenhut.md* file (created automatically during the first run) and articles from the RSS feed